Read through the five tabs below to learn about library work spaces available for your use.

 - Flexible configurations of furniture allows and encourages collaborative engagement

-- Tutors’ carrels provide space to confer with their students
+- Tutor carrels provide space for tutors and their students to meet

 - Conversations should be limited to law school-related work

-The Library houses just over 90 carrels.
-Almost all of them are wired with electrical connections and provide eye bolts to be used along with security cables and locks to deter theft.
-Unassigned carrels may be used by anyone on a daily basis.
+Most carrels are wired with electrical connections and have eye bolts to be used along with security cables and locks to deter theft.
+Library materials left in carrels will be reshelved and personal items will be put in the lost and found.

 - Reservations are made and room keys are checked out at the circulation desk